 4. Drive the highest point of the road At the Monument, for example, vehicles have been trying to ride with one wheel up on the sidewalk.

 That’s another reason to wait for oncoming cars to get out of the way before attempting to cross floodwater.

 5. Don’t drive too fast Drive through floodwater slowly – 3-4mph is an adequate speed.
 If you go too fast you’ll also run the risk of your car’s tires losing their contact with the road.
 If this happens, don’t brake; just take your foot off the accelerator, keep the steering wheel straight, and wait for the grip to return.

 6. Don’t stop Although you should drive slowly, it’s important not to let the car come to a halt while crossing deep water because

 that could allow water to get into the exhaust pipe, which can cause costly damage.
 Keep the engine revs up, too.
 If you’re driving an automatic, select the lowest possible held gear and keep your foot on the accelerator.

 7. Dry your car’s brakes.
 Gently press your car’s brakes a few times once you’re clear of the flood – and in a safe place to do so – to

 dry them off and ensure they respond efficiently.

-What to do if you’re stuck in floodwater If the worst happens, and your car gets stuck in deep water stay inside it and phone for help.
-Don’t get out or open the hood or you could worsen the initial damage.
-Don’t try to restart the engine either as that could suck water into the engine.
+What to do if you’re stuck in floodwater If the worst happens, and your car gets stuck in deep water, stay inside it and phone for help.
+Don’t get out or open the hood; you could worsen the initial damage.
+Don’t try to restart the engine either, as that could suck water into the engine.
 Help can be called.
 Insurance Coverage- If your car is damaged in deep water, you are covered for this peril by your insurance if you have comprehensive coverage after you pay your deductible.
 Better yet, don’t drive through deep water!